-Each company using primary products as feed or on- farm mixing feed on his farm is subject to the feed monitoring (definition of on-farm-mixing $\Rightarrow$ Chapter 4.3).
+Each company using primary products as feed or on- farm mixing feed on his farm or purchases already mixed feed from a cooperation is subject to the feed monitoring.

 In agricultural on-farm livestock mixing companies, samples must be drawn and examined every year in accordance with the control plans for agriculture (Guideline Feed Monitoring) and examined.

 The organisation of the feed monitoring, including the establishment of the inspection plan to control the feed, as well as the selection of the companies where the feed samples shall be drawn, is the responsibility of the coordinator and is also checked there.
-All analytical results concerning the parameters dioxins, dioxin-like PCBs and non-dioxin-like PCBs in feedingstuffs must be submitted by the livestock owner to the competent feed monitoring authority.